 Between 1918 and 1939, the White Eagle was at the forefront of national pride once again.
-The Nazi invasion in 1939 made sure that the same coat of arms was to still stand for pride, strength, and sacrifice for both the resistance and the Polish government in exile.
+The Nazi invasion in 1939 made sure that the same coat of arms was to still stand for Polish values.
+Pride, strength, and sacrifice for both the resistance and the Polish government in exile.

 During World War 2, the Polish flag and coat of arms would be a symbol of Polish pride, determination, and sheer grit.